 Since the very start of Housing Up's history in 1990, we have relied on generous support from our community to ensure the success of our programs, and therefore our families.
 2015 was no different.
-Thanks to you, our supporters, we provided needed services to our families throughout the year.
+Thanks to you,

 382 TOTAL DONORS RAISED